-The National Drug Hotline at 1-844-289-0879 is available 24/7 throughout the year, which you can use for yourself or your loved one with drug addiction.
-Seeking help for yourself or a friend or family member can make a big difference overall.
+The National Drug Hotline at 1-844-289-0879 is available 24/7 throughout the year.
+You can call for yourself or your loved one.
+Seeking help for yourself or a friend or family member can make a big difference.

 Why should I call the hotline?